 No doubt you will want to capture Europe’s famous sights, so wherever possible the van / minibus will stop to enable you to click away!
-If you are using film we suggest you purchase it prior to your holiday and if you use a digital camera don’t forget to bring additional memory cards.
+Don’t forget to bring additional memory cards.

 At the end of your trip we ask for your opinions of your holiday by means of a passenger questionnaire.
 We greatly appreciate your assistance in completing and returning this to your Tour Director, or posting it directly to us, as it assists us with quality control and future planning.

 If you have really enjoyed your holiday please tell your friends and Travel Agent and we look forward to seeing you on another holiday soon!